 If the user chose to not enable MFA at the first login into the app, it can be enabled later.
 Note that once enabled, MFA cannot be disabled for a user account.

-To enable MFA, log into the app that is integrated with the Arcana Auth SDK.
-Access the Arcana wallet and click on the User Profile tab.
-Click Setup Now and then choose Proceed to set up security questions, and answers and specify the recovery PIN as described in the previous section.
+To enable MFA, log into the app integrated with the Arcana Auth SDK.
+Access the Arcana wallet UI and click on the 'Profile' tab.
+Select Setup Now under the 'Enhanced Wallet Security' section.
+Choose Proceed to set up security questions, and answers and specify the recovery PIN as described in the previous section.

-- Enter the MFA recovery PIN stored during the MFA setup earlier
+- Enter the MFA recovery PIN you set up during MFA setup.

 Once the user provides one of these options, the local MFA factor is regenerated and the user will not be asked for it again on the same device or the browser app unless local storage is cleared for some reason.